STV Asset Management

 1. Building and Facility Assessment

-Deterioration Modeling: Predicts the rate at which assets degrade over time based on historical data and environmental factors.
+Deterioration Modeling: Predicts how assets will degrade over time using historical and environmental data.

 2. Data Collection and Documentation

-Inventory Management: Catalogs all assets, including their location, specifications, and maintenance history.
+Inventory Management: Catalogs assets with location, specs, and maintenance history.

-Inspection Reports: Stores detailed records of structural and environmental inspections, including photos, measurements, and notes.
+Inspection Reports: Stores detailed inspection records, including photos, measurements, and notes.

 3. Maintenance Planning and Scheduling